alyssahondrade/we-the-new-york-city-squirrels/project_requirements.md

     - Confirm dataset is at least 100 records.
     - Confirm all columns required for each final visualisation is valid.

-> Decision Point - "Other Notes or Observations / Interactions"
-> - 2020 Dataset "Other Notes or Observations": 192 >> 96 rows, with 76 unique
-> - 2018 Dataset "Other Interactions": 1937 >> 170, with 152 unique
-> Can include NaN values, use as an extra point of interest?

 3. Data collection
 - Use an API to get weather data for each day in the 2018 dataset.